SAFCSP-Team/memory-segments-project/README.md

 ## Submission
 - Create a new issue with the title “Answer [your-username]” and write your answer.
-- Create an issue of your questions, If you face any trouble solving the project.
+- Create an issue of your questions if you face any trouble solving the project.